tefkah/emacs-docs-converter/pages/Frame-Layout.md

 *   Function: **frame-edges** *\&optional frame type*

     This function returns the absolute edges of the outer, native or inner frame of `frame`. `frame` must be a live frame and defaults to the selected one.
-The returned list has the form `(left top right bottom)`<!-- /@w --> where all values are in pixels relative to the origin of `frame`’s display.
+The returned list has the form `(left top right bottom)` where all values are in pixels relative to the origin of `frame`’s display.
 For terminal frames the values returned for `left` and `top` are always zero.

     Optional argument `type` specifies the type of the edges to return: `outer-edges` means to return the outer edges of `frame`, `native-edges` (or `nil`) means to return its native edges and `inner-edges` means to return its inner edges.